 It paid old bills.

-Then it moved them into a small white duplex with a pecan tree out front and a kitchen window that opened over a real sink, where Mae cried the first time the morning light hit the counter and stayed there without a checkout deadline attached.
+Then moved them into a small white duplex with a pecan tree in front and a kitchen window above a real sink, where Mae stood the first morning and cried because the light came in clean and stayed there without a checkout deadline attached to it.

 The best part came later.

-At the Bluebird Annex, a month after the credits were restored, Boots McCall arranged a songwriter’s night in June Harper’s name.
+A month after the credits were restored, Boots McCall arranged a songwriter’s night at the Bluebird Annex in June Harper’s name.

 No gala.